top of page

 As a queer and neurodivergent individual, Emily brings lived experience and a passion for inclusivity to her work, to create a program that celebrates neurodiversity, fosters self-confidence, and builds community.
 Emily grew up in Washington state, moving to Vancouver to obtain a bachelor's degree in marketing from UBC.
 She has experience working in the startup and non-profit space, alongside teaching preschool ballet classes in community centers across Vancouver and leading bicycle tours through Stanley Park, Granville Island, and Gastown.
 Outside of work, she loves collecting books from thrift stores, spending time with her cat, and finding creative ways to reconnect people with art and history.

-With the support of the Canadian Women’s Foundation and its partners, the NSWC has embarked on a year-long research project to empower neurodivergent girls and gender-diverse youth on the North Shore.
+With the support of the Canadian Women’s Foundation and its partners, the NSWC embarked on a year-long research project to empower neurodivergent girls and gender-diverse youth on the North Shore.

 This program has been supported with a grant from the Canadian Women's Foundation and its partners.